SeeeRGo/chainlink-hackathon-project/README.md

  - Resource allocation based on currently winning option
  - Timelock before re-allocationg resources, to prevent too high frequency of reso (like a week or two)
  - Recommendati on engine for like-minded people to add as your delegates
- - Experiments with voting power to 100 to give users ability to propotionally allocate their voting pover
+ - Experiments with voting power to 100 to give users ability to propotionally allocate their voting power